robert-hh/Micropython-Editor/README.md

 - Lazy screen update: defer screen update, until all chars from the keyboard are processed.
 Not provided for WiPY, even if needed there most.
 WiPy has no way to tell if more chars are waiting in the input or at least a read with timeout.

 **1.12** Bracket Match and Minor changes
 - Ctrl-K causes the cursor set to the matching bracket, if any.
 Pretty raw, not elegant.
 Brackets in comments and strings are counting as well.
 - On Copy the mark will be cleared, since it is assumed that the just copied lines will not be overwritten.
 - High level try/except catching internal errors (mostly coding errors)
 - Separate cpp options for including scroll optimization, replace or bracket match into the minimal version.
 Changes in strip.sh script to generate the minimal wipye version too.
-- Some editorial changes and fixign of tyops.
+- Some editorial changes and fixing of typos.

+**1.12b** Fixing a inconsistency in the Save command
+- Fixing a inconsistency in the Save command, which caused the change flag being reset when writing just a block
+- Squeezing a few lines out of the source code